m-brudi/Rot-O-Matic/README.md

 # Rot-O-Matic

-## Random melody generator/sequencer, that is not only fun to look at but also sounds half devent (sometimes) </br>
+## Random melody generator/sequencer, that is not only fun to look at but also sounds half decent (sometimes) </br>

 Sound generation done using OnAudiofilterRead method.</br>
 5 different scales, low pass filter, sync to tempo, reverb, Zen Mode